aka: Signature Spell

 - All four - Dragon X Kumai Formation, Wudai Orion Formation

-- Rainbow Dash and her Sonic Rainboom, aka the Orbital Friendship Cannon.
+- My Little Pony: Friendship Is Magic: Rainbow Dash and her Sonic Rainboom, aka the Orbital Friendship Cannon.
 From that same series, Twilight Sparkle and her Teleportation Spell, which is very advanced magic (she even does it in the opening!)

 - Telekinesis could also be this for Twilight Sparkle.
 Although it's very basic magic used by all unicorns, Twilight's potency with it is unequaled and she uses it constantly for absolutely everything, from holding a pen to transporting kaiju-sized giant bears.
 When in battle, her signature move is a purple blast of energy which she tends to spam a lot.